DavidAnson/markdownlint/doc/Rules.md

 > This is the same blockquote.
 ```

-Rationale: Some markdown parsers will treat two blockquotes separated by one
+Rationale: Some Markdown parsers will treat two blockquotes separated by one
 or more blank lines as the same blockquote, while others will treat them as
 separate blockquotes.